-During a distance learning lesson, Kathleen Messing asked each of her students what they were looking forward to most in third grade.
-Lucas Bly, one of Messing’s students, said his favorite day of the year was field day.
+During a distance learning lesson, Kathleen Messina asked each of her students what they were looking forward to most in third grade.
+Lucas Bly, one of Messina’s students, said his favorite day of the year was field day.

 So she put together a document that explained the event with a picture of her daughter modeling how to complete each task.
 They included activities like “the tissue crawl,” where students had to blow a tissue across the room and back without using their hands.
 In the “flamingo standstill,” students posed, hands on hips and one foot raised, for 60 seconds.

-“I tried to be creative with the titles of the events and think of tasks using items all families have,” Messing said.
+“I tried to be creative with the titles of the events and think of tasks using items all families have,” Messina said.

 A Day to Remember